simonsobs/map_based_simulations/mbs-s0018-20250218/README.md

 ## Summary

-Full sky simulations for an idealized instrument with single-frequency (Dirac delta function bandpasses) channels at all PICO frequencies and with channels with the same 5 arcminute Gaussian beams.
+Full sky simulations for an idealized instrument with single-frequency (Dirac delta function bandpasses) channels at all SPO, SO, CMB-S4, LiteBIRD and PICO frequencies and with channels with the same 5 arcminute Gaussian beams.
 This is an idealized dataset to be used for component separation studies.
-Planck frequency channels for HFI and LFI of Galactic foregrounds using PySM 3 with the latest PySM models.
 Given that the main purpose of these simulations is to couple them with ground experiments, we simulate directly in Equatorial coordinates.

 ## Sky model